Homepage / Excursion Guides / Telluride Transportation & Navigation Advice

 Driving from Aspen to Telluride

-The most beautiful drive is via Highways 82 and 133, but this route has you driving over mountain passes and can be more treacherous in winter.
-If the weather is a concern, take the I-70 route.
-It is slightly longer but has you on major highways for more of the drive.
+The drive between the two towns is gorgeous and takes you along some of Colorado’s most jaw-dropping scenic byways.
+There are two main routes that each take a similar amount of time, about 4 hours and 30 minutes.
+The most beautiful drive is via Highways 82 and 133; however, this route involves driving over mountain passes and can be more treacherous in winter.
+If the weather is a concern, consider taking the I-70 route.
+It is slightly longer but keeps you on major highways for more of the journey.

 Shuttle Service from Aspen to Telluride